na-na-hi/renget/archive/rzimh.md

 Curie studied him a moment longer before shrugging.
 "Okay, fine, I believe you," she relented.
 She seemed to perk up a bit.

 As the elevator slowed to a stop with a ding, she turned to him with a sly smile.
-"You know you still owe me though, right?"
+"You know you still owe me, right?"

 Inigo blinked.
 "What?
 No I don't, I already took you to that gala thing."